Updated April 24, 2026

 How to Become a Ultrasound Technician

-You can start working as an ultrasound technician in 2.3 years with $16k-$34k in training — that's longer than most certificate programs but faster than a bachelor's degree in health care.
+You can start working as an ultrasound technician in 2.3 years with $16k-$34k in training — that's faster than most associate-degree health care careers but longer than certificate programs like medical assisting.

 Associate Degree in Diagnostic Medical Sonography